pharmacy course

 Bachelor of Pharmacy (B.Pharm)

 This is a 4-year undergraduate program.
-Eligibility requires completing 12th grade with Physics, Chemistry, and Biology or Mathematics.
+Eligibility requires completing 12th grade with Physics, Chemistry, Biology, or Mathematics.
 Pharmaceutical chemistry, pharmacology, and pharmaceutics are the subjects covered.
 After completing B.Pharm, you can work as a pharmacist in pharmaceutical companies or pursue higher studies.

 BSc Pharmacy